Setup a development environment

 Local PHP installation

 For local development and editor integration it can be helpful to have a local instance of PHP.
-This will allow you to run composer scripts like larastan
+This will allow you to run composer scripts like larastan without the need to use Docker.

 These steps are highly dependant on your system setup.
-For example using brew
+For example using brew on MacOS

 brew install php@8.2

-Alternatively Laravel Herd can be used.
+pecl install redisAlternatively Laravel Herd can be used.

 Linter configuration

 The project uses various linters to ensure a consitent code base across the project.
-The exact linter configuration can be found here: .github/worksflows
+The exact linter configuration can be found here: .github/worksflows.

 Install the following linter and auto-formatter extensions